ChatDeBlofeld/seafile-arm-docker-base/README.md

 ## Customization

 By editing files in the `conf` folder, you should be able to customize your installation as described in the [Seafile manual](https://manual.seafile.com/).
-All functionalities haven't been tested though and may or may not work.
+All functionalities haven't been tested though and may or may not work, consult the open issues to know if they're known issues about what your want to use.

 >Performance hint: for few users, decrease the number of workers in `gunicorn.conf.py` for lower RAM usage.